angusmorgan111111/chillipi/README.md

 As root: `systemctl [start|restart|stop] chillipi`

+When chillipi is running it will be available on port 5000.

 ## Development

 Mount the chillipi directory using Samba - all files then stay local to the pi.